julialeoni/road_segmentation_projcomp/README.md

-# Machine Learning for Roads Segmentation
+# Machine Learning for Road Segmentation

 # Project Structure:
 The project is divided into three modules: